Tuwaiq-Data-Science-Bootcamp-V4/Bootcamp-Project-1-Python/README.md

 # Linear Regression in Python

 This project implements a simple Linear Regression algorithm in Python.
 It consists of several functions that allow you to perform linear regression, calculate the cost, gradients, and optimize the coefficients to fit the data.
+Using Mean Squared Error and Gradient descent, it was able to perform in the right direction.

 ## Functions